 New for 2020/21:

-- The Early Childhood Educator Wage Enhancement doubles to $2 per hour on April 1, 2020.
+- The Early Childhood Educator Wage Enhancement doubled to $2 per hour on April 1, 2020.

-- Administrative Top-Up Funding under the CCFRI increases to 20% on April 1, 2020.
+- Administrative Top-Up Funding under the CCFRI increased to 20% on April 1, 2020.

 - Approved parent fees will be posted on the CCFRI website.

-- Early renewal for CCOF Base Funding, CCFRI and ECE-WE begins January 15.
+- Early renewal for CCOF Base Funding, CCFRI and ECE-WE began January 15.